wprender/cloudbreak-docs/docs/aws.md

 **Networks**

 Your clusters can be created in their own Virtual Private Cloud (VPC) or in one of your already existing VPCs.
-Currently Cloudbreak creates a new subnet in both cases, in a later release it may change.
+In case if you choose an existing VPC it is possible to create a new subnet within the VPC or use an already existing one.
 The subnet's IP range must be defined in the `Subnet (CIDR)` field using the general CIDR notation.

 If you don't want to use your already existing VPC, you can use the default network (`default-aws-network`) for all your clusters.
 It will create a new VPC with a `10.0.0.0/16` subnet every time a cluster is created.

 If you'd like to deploy a cluster to an already existing VPC you'll have to create a new network template where you configure the identifier of your VPC and the internet gateway (IGW) that's attached to the VPC.
-In this case you'll have to create a different network template for every one of your clusters because the Subnet CIDR cannot overlap an already existing subnet in the VPC.
+In this case you'll have to create a different network template for every one of your clusters because the subnet CIDR cannot overlap an already existing subnet in the VPC.
+To create a new subnet within the VPC leave the subnet field empty otherwise provide the id of the subnet which is in the existing VPC and your cluster will be launched into that subnet.
 For example you can create 3 different clusters with 3 different network templates for the subnets `10.0.0.0/24`, `10.0.1.0/24`, `10.0.2.0/24` but with the same VPC and IGW identifiers.

 >**Important** Please make sure that the subnet you define here doesn't overlap with any of your already deployed subnets in the VPC because the validation only happens after the cluster creation starts.
+In case of existing subnet make sure you have enough room within your network space for the new instances.
+In this case the provided subnet CIDR will be ignored, but a proper CIDR range will be used based on the provided id of the subnet.

 If `Public in account` is checked all the users belonging to your account will be able to use this network template to create clusters, but cannot delete or modify it.